PaperPrototype/Course-Guidebook/Guides/Guides/english.md

 "You know, the why of things is extremely important.
 Because our brain has evolved to discard information that it thinks has irrelevant." -- Elon Musk

-If you beleive that a guideline is not clear, or is redundant, or hard to understand, or you believe it is incorrect, then we would love it if you told us!
-Even experts (especially "experts") need corrected, science... doesn't necesarrily "evolve", we just learn new things that change how we look at things (at least thats what I could come up with as I wrote this XD).
+If you beleive that a guideline is not clear, or is redundant, or hard to understand, or you believe it is incorrect, then we would love it if you convinced us of your perspective and why you think so!
+Even experts (especially "experts") are often just making "calculated guesses", science... doesn't necesarrily "evolve", we just learn new things that change how we look at things and ultimately our conclusions about them (at least thats what I could come up with as I wrote this XD).
+Although if we use first principles we can guarantee that the ideas we derive from those first principles are solidly (and always) true (given the the first principles are true).

+# TODOS
+These guides need to be condensed because some guides may be covering different perspectives of a fundentally same guide/principle.
+Use examples after guideline to show specific perspective on guideline.
+But initial guideline explanation should be a definiton.
+Then a reason for the guideline can be an example or summarized reasoning +  collection first principles that let to the guidelines conclusion.

+Format for condensing (This is to be done in the future after extensive guides have been added)
+- number (id (identifying) number for guideline, should not change)
+- title (one word guideline title)
+- guideline / description / overview (actual guideline explained, description. one shop stop for overview. overall of the examples)
+- reasons
+    - reason 1
+    - reason 2
+- examples (research. optional reading. extensive. dropdown menu for website to lessen scrolliong?)
+    - example 1
+    - example 2

+I've been trying to come up with a name for the teaching method I am developing., although its not much of a "method".
+Its more like a series of conclusions or "guides" for how to teach that are built using first principles reasoning (sat least they hould be), making them very solidly true and proven thanks to to the solidity of reasoning using first principles.

+# First principles
+Scientists came up with first principles reasoning to sovle a problem.
+The problem was to understand quantum physics.
+In quantum physics we can't use light to "observe" the reactions (because quantum particels are smaller than light particles! thus light won't help us "see" the reactions), instead all we can see is the end result of some effect.
+As a result we can't gain "knowledge through experience" (empircal knowledge?
+I think is what its called), instead we have to use pure reasonig to figure things out and answer the why.

+We start by breaking things down by asking the why behind them, we keep asking why until there is a question that has no "why".
+The answer that couldn't be questioned (hence any question asked against the anser has no "why") is called a "first principle".
+A first principle is something that is always fundamentally true.

+We then build higher level ideas from those first principles.
+As long as the high level ideas only assume pure first principles, we can know that the high level idea will also always be true (liek the first principles are always true).

+This is called "frist principles reasoning" and was used to solve and understand quantum physics.

+Examples:
+- Example 1
+    - One high level (example) idea you could can break down into irst principles is "old peoples senses are lesened as they age, but their brains don't" which can be derived from another idea "our brains were made to last much longer than our bodies (and senses)" which can be derived from "in the time of Adam and Eve humans lived almost 1 thousand (1000) years long" (this is if you are a christian like me), if you assume God is not real then we would have to find another first principle to prove the (weird) example above (I'm just trying to show you how to do first principles reasoning in practice / thought).
+You could actually try to prove God through first principles reasoning (I haven't tried this yet but it would be interesting).

+feel free to add to the examples.

 ## DETAIL_GUIDELINE_000